 In Panama City, quality of roads varies quite a bit street to street, but they are constantly improved and regularly maintained.
 Panama has two main highways: Norte (north) and Sur (south).
 These toll roads run the length of the country and from Panama City to the Caribbean coast, stopping at Colón, and are kept in good condition.

 Although the roadways and highway systems are being constantly expanded and improved, traffic in Panama City can be terrible.
 With a rapidly climbing number of cars on the roads, the government is finding it difficult to keep up.
-The metro has done a lot to improve the state of traffic in Panama City, as has an increase in traffic police in 2014 and 2015, but this is still a major problem that affects quality of life in Panama City.
+The metro has done a lot to improve the state of traffic in Panama City, as has an increase in traffic police, but this is still a major problem that affects quality of life in Panama City.

 In the interior of the country, roads off the highways are generally not maintained and many are unpaved.
 Some paved roads are in such poor condition that a dirt road would be an improvement at this point.